bcbrown/bookreviews/2017/README.md

 ### Andy Grove: The Life and Times of an American
-Upon reading the news of his death, I picked up this biography, hoping to learn some lessons from one of the 20th century most accomplished technologists.
+Upon reading the news of his death, I picked up this biography, hoping to learn some lessons from one of the 20th century's most accomplished technologists.
 Although well written, I found High Output Management, written by Andy Grove himself, far more suited to my aims.